mixologee/tirvandor/homebrewery-files/dmg-homebrewery.md

 ### Background & History
 Born half-orc in a society that despised him.
 Found refuge in alchemy, where results matter more than bloodlines.
 A perfect poison doesn't care who brewed it.

-Studied at Silverpine University until expelled for "unauthorized experimentation" (he was testing theories on himself).
+Studied at Silverpine Magical Academy until expelled for "unauthorized experimentation" (he was testing theories on himself).
 Wandered to Marshaven, where no one cared about his past or his race.
 Built a laboratory in the swamps, surrounded by the richest concentration of alchemical reagents in Thaldros.

 Now he's the most skilled alchemist in the region, possibly the continent.
 His poisons are legendary—precise, reliable, traceable only if he wants them to be.
 But his life's work is the opposite: a universal antidote.
 If he succeeds, poison becomes obsolete.
 Assassins, venomous creatures, toxic plants—all neutralized.
 It would save countless lives and make him wealthy beyond measure.